All in One View

 Do they represent all the three layers of interoperability (structural, semantic, technical)?
 Explain your reasoning.

-FAIR’s interoperability principles emphasize semantic interoperability, while structural and technical layers are insufficiently addressed.
+FAIR’s interoperability principles emphasize semantic interoperability, addressed by controlled vocabularies and naming conventions, while structural and technical layers are insufficiently addressed.

 Key elements of interoperable research workflows